WORKPLACE INVESTIGATIONS

 A well-conducted workplace investigation plays a crucial role in risk management, helping businesses mitigate legal, financial, and reputational risks.
 Some key benefits include:

-• Compliance – Ensures adherence to employment law such as the Unfair Dismissals Acts 1977-2015 and S.I.
-No. 146/2000, reducing the risk of claims.
+- Compliance – Ensures adherence to S.I.
+No. 146/2000 and employment law such as the Unfair Dismissals Acts 1977-2015 reducing the risk of claims.

-• Financial Protection – Prevents costly litigation and compensation pay outs by ensuring fair procedures in investigation management.
+- Financial Protection – Prevents costly litigation and compensation pay outs by ensuring fair procedures in investigation management.

-• Reputation Management – Demonstrates a commitment to fairness and transparency, strengthening trust among employees and stakeholders.
+- Reputation Management – Demonstrates a commitment to fairness and transparency, strengthening trust among employees and stakeholders.

-• Improved Workplace Culture – Encourages ethical behaviour and accountability, fostering a positive and compliant work environment.
+- Improved Workplace Culture – Encourages ethical behaviour and accountability, fostering a positive and compliant work environment.

-• Stronger Decision-Making – Provides clear, evidence-based findings that support informed HR and management decisions.
+- Stronger Decision-Making – Provides clear, evidence-based findings that support informed HR and management decisions.

-• Employee Well-being – Reduces workplace conflicts and stress by addressing grievances effectively and fairly.
+- Employee Well-being – Reduces workplace conflicts and stress by addressing grievances effectively and fairly.

 Can I terminate an employee for misconduct without following a disciplinary process?

 No, employers must follow fair procedures when dismissing an employee, including in cases of misconduct or serious misconduct.
-Under the Unfair Dismissals Acts 1977-2015, dismissals are presumed unfair unless the employer can demonstrate a justifiable grounds and compliance with fair processes.
+Under the Unfair Dismissals Acts 1977-2015, dismissals are presumed unfair unless the employer can demonstrate justifiable grounds and compliance with fair processes.